enspirit/bmg/README.md

    building an AST internally first.
 Strictly speaking this makes Bmg less powerful than Alf since optimizations cannot be turned off for now.

-## Who is behind Bmg?

-Bernard Lambeau (bernard@klaro.cards) is Alf & Bmg main engineer & maintainer.
+## Contribute

+Please use github issues and pull requests for all questions, bug reports, and contributions.
+Don't hesitate to get in touch with us with an early code spike if you plan to add non trivial features.

+## Licence

+This software is distributed by Enspirit SRL under a MIT Licence.
+Please contact Bernard Lambeau (blambeau@gmail.com) with any question.

 Enspirit (https://enspirit.be) and Klaro App (https://klaro.cards) are both actively using and contributing to the library.

-Feel free to contact us for help, ideas and/or contributions.
-Please use github issues and pull requests if possible if code is involved.